sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ## The Syntax Extension

 Without any syntax extension, users can write SQL statements for data analysis.
-For example, the following SQL statement works with MySQL and can normalize the field size of table plates.
+For example, the following SQL statement works with MySQL and can normalize the field `size` of table `plates`.

 ```sql
 SELECT 1.00 * (t1.size - t2.size_min) / t2.size_range